OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Hardware-backed Android KeyStore

-As mentioned before, hardware-backed Android KeyStore gives another layer to defense-in-depth security concept for Android.
+The hardware-backed Android KeyStore gives another layer to defense-in-depth security concept for Android.
 Keymaster Hardware Abstraction Layer (HAL) was introduced with Android 6 (API level 23).
 Applications can verify if the key is stored inside the security hardware (by checking if `KeyInfo.isinsideSecureHardware` returns `true`).
 Devices running Android 9 (API level 28) and higher can have a `StrongBox Keymaster` module, an implementation of the Keymaster HAL that resides in a hardware security module which has its own CPU, Secure storage, a true random number generator and a mechanism to resist package tampering.
 To use this feature, `true` must be passed to the `setIsStrongBoxBacked` method in either the `KeyGenParameterSpec.Builder` class or the `KeyProtection.Builder` class when generating or importing keys using `AndroidKeystore`.
 To make sure that StrongBox is used during runtime, check that `isInsideSecureHardware` returns `true` and that the system does not throw `StrongBoxUnavailableException` which gets thrown if the StrongBox Keymaster isn't available for the given algorithm and key size associated with a key.
 Description of features on hardware-based keystore can be found on [AOSP pages](https://source.android.com/security/keystore "AOSP Hardware-based KeyStore").

 Keymaster HAL is an interface to hardware-backed components - Trusted Execution Environment (TEE) or a Secure Element (SE), which is used by Android Keystore.
 An example of such a hardware-backed component is [Titan M](https://android-developers.googleblog.com/2018/10/building-titan-better-security-through.html "Building a Titan: Better security through a tiny chip").